jorloplaz/teaching_material/SVM/README.md

 # SVM Labs Environments

-First make sure you have a working Python 3 Conda distribution, then follow the next steps depending on your operative system.
+First make sure you have a working Python 3 Conda distribution, then follow the next steps depending on your operating system.

 ## Windows